The Circle and The CentreThe Tree is in the Seed

 Grandmother Earth weaves the web of life as she spins around the sun, informing, maintaining, transforming and dissolving all beings in her care.
 Life ebbs and flows, from spirit into matter, and back into spirit.
 The in-breath and the out-breath of creation is not an event of remote history, but an integral part of the continually changing present.
 A seed is the link with the eternal, a contracted potential.
 Under the right conditions, some seeds remain intact for thousands of years.
 When the life force enters, expansion takes place, and from the seed, emerges the tree.
 An acorn not only knows how to become an oak tree, but it will also adapt to the particular environmental circumstances.
 This inbuilt knowledge is ancestral memory.
 The memory within an acorn is accumulated from prior experiences, from acorn to oak to acorn, and it also includes the memory of its evolutionary past from the first primordial life form.

 The end of life is equally miraculous.
-When a human heartbeat stops, the life dissolves away.
+When a human heartbeat stops, the physical life dissolves away.
 That which once seemed permanent, instantly becomes of the past.
 For relatives and friends, a death is a cataclysmal change.
 Further from this epicentre, it is registered as a slight ripple.
 Around the world, this exchanging of energy, through birth and death, is a state of continuous dynamic metamorphosis.
 It is a nuclear chain reaction of life giving-way to more life, ever evolving and transmuting.

 One of the most potent symbols is a circle.
 The centre of the circle is connected to all directions.
 There are an infinite number of points on the circle, but only one centre.
-The circle is to the centre that which the universe is to the source.
+The circle is to the centre that which the physical universe is to the Source.
 The centre is the contracted circle, and the circle the expanded centre.